 The technology from Ampere has been further developed into Kommandøren, a ferry holding 120 cars or 12 trucks.
 Ampere har proven that the technology is possible, while Kommandøren is proving that the technology is mature for commercial operations.
-Kommandøren will operate a rout of more than twice the distance of Ampere, at higher speed, with more load capacity and three times the battery capacity.
+Kommandøren will operate a route of more than twice the distance of Ampere, at higher speed, with more load capacity and three times the battery capacity.

 The world’s first electric car and passenger ferry